TorbenRahbekKoch/mr-legacy/public/data/blogs/the-devops-handbook/entry.md

 **Conclusion**

 *By carefully choosing where and how to start, we are able to experiment and learn in areas of our organization that create value without jeopardizing the rest of the organization.*

+### 6. Understanding the work in our value stream, making it visible, and expanding it across the organization

+Quite a mouthful!

+The understanding begins with a workshop with all major stakeholders mapping out the value stream.
+My personal pet peeve is that Wardley Mapping may deepen the understanding even more.

+When we have a fairly thorough overview of the value stream we also see where the major problems are and can start improving those.
+Incremental is the way forward.

+To avoid the classic "transform in your own time" it is vital to create a dedicated transformation team, where operates outside the normal daily operations of the organization.

+Measurable goals need to be defined and the planning should, just as the work, be iterative, so we can change direction when new information is revealed along the way.

+**Reserve 20% of Capacity for Non-Functional Requirements and Reducing Technical Debt**

+This is so important! *At least 20% of all Development and Operations capacity* should be spent on refactoring, automation work, architecture and what is generally known as non-functional requirements.

+This is highlighted by a case study of LinkedIn, where the technical debt was holding everyone back.
+They stopped delivering new features for two months, instead focusing on architecture and automation.

+**Increase the Visibility of Work**

+To know whether we are making progress, *it’s essential that everyone in the organization knows the current state of work.*

+**Use Tools to Reinforce Desired Behavior**

+One really interesting observation here is the common backlog of work crossing different teams.
+Especially using a Kanban-board helps make work clearly visible.

+Tools, such as chat rooms, and other collaboration tools enables the various stakeholders in the value stream to keep in touch.
+Just beware that this also can be an interruption which levels up the context switch.
+It's a balance.